sangria-graphql/sangria/README.md

     libraryDependencies += "com.github.olegilyenko" %% "sangria" % "0.1.0"

-Examples below demonstrate some of the features, that are implemented so far.
-More features will come very soon!
+Examples below demonstrate some of the features.
+More documentation will come very soon!

 ### Query Parser and Renderer